PrabodhGyawali/PrabodhGyawali/README.md

 I am **Prabodh Gyawali**, a second year student in the University of Leeds.

 I am currently in the stage of learning and breaking things.
-🎯: Aiming to READING, BUILDING, READING, BUILDING, ... more to one day work in cutting-edge technology.
+🎯: Cycling through READING, BUILDING, LEARNING, ... more to one day work in cutting-edge technology.

 ### Philosophy:
 - I strongly believe that anyone can learn anything they want as long as they have an internet connection and it takes 10000 hours to be an expert in a field.